Hershel Matt

-Rabbi Hershel Jonah Matt (July 11, 1922 – December 26, 1987) was a rabbi, scholar and professor.
+Hershel Jonah Matt (July 11, 1922 – December 26, 1987) was a rabbi, scholar and professor.

 Family

-Hershel was born in Minneapolis, Minnesota on July 11, 1922 to Lena and Rabbi Calman David Matt.
+Hershel was born in Minneapolis, Minnesota on July 11, 1922, to Lena and Rabbi Calman David Matt.
 Hershel married his wife Gustine on March 10, 1946.
 They had four children: Jonathan, Daniel, David, and Deborah.

 Education

-Rabbi Matt attended the University of Pennsylvania and received a bachelor's degree in Philosophy in 1943, graduating Phi Beta Kappa.
-Hershel was deeply influenced by his teachers Will Herberg and Rabbi Abraham Joshua Heschel He was awarded a Master of Hebrew Literature from the Jewish Theological Seminary in 1947 and received Semicha from JTS in 1947.
+Matt attended the University of Pennsylvania and received a bachelor's degree in philosophy in 1943, graduating Phi Beta Kappa.
+Hershel was deeply influenced by his teachers Will Herberg and Abraham Joshua Heschel He was awarded a Master of Hebrew Literature from the Jewish Theological Seminary in 1947 and received Semicha from JTS in 1947.

 Career

 He was a professor at the Jewish Theological Seminary, Reconstructionist Rabbinical College and Academy for Jewish Religion.
-Rabbi Matt was the spiritual leader of congregations in New Jersey, New York and New Hampshire.
+Matt was the spiritual leader of congregations in New Jersey, New York and New Hampshire.